jartis/songler/README.md

 * Document the wheel features a little better...
 * Clean up all string interpolation
 * Consistent styling / table generation across pages
+* Move all DB functionality out of Auth
+* Move all DB functionality out of Rendering (if any)

 ### Nightbot Integration